-With that in mind, I’ve started this list of links to STEM learning resources, curriculum, and activities for Arduino.
-Unlike more formalized lists of this type, the focus here will be on creative IDEAS and resources that teachers can access for FREE ( eg: WeTeachNYC’s Gr9 lesson plans , textbooks online, etc.)
+Teachers also have to teach themselves first, which is always a hard sell to program admins.
+With those things in mind, I’ve started this list of links to STEM learning resources, curriculum, and activities for Arduino.
+Unlike more formalized lists of this type, the focus here will be on creative IDEAS and resources that teachers can access for FREE ( eg: WeTeachNYC’s Gr9 lesson plans , textbooks online, What’s Going On in This Graph?, fizzixprof, NOAA, etc.)

 Arduino project IDEAS:

-Any teacher worth their salt already knows how to make lesson plans, so the tough part is really finding a theme that really motivates your students.
-If you are looking for science project ideas, it wouldn’t hurt to browse through a few commercial data logger websites sites to see how people use loggers in the real world.
-Then search through the Arduino sensors forum and see if someone has already posted helpful information about the application you think your students might find interesting.
-However even though the Cave Pearl Project is focused on environmental monitoring, don’t overlook the other cool things that people do with Arduinos for info on how to integrate sensors when building tools like the TC1 slinky seismometer.
-Browsing through the Arduino project hub gives you some sense of the range.
-A number of artists create interactive pieces by adding motion, sensing, LEDs & sound.
-Wear-able projects are also pretty groovy.
+Any teacher worth their salt already knows how to make lesson plans, so the tough part is finding a theme that really motivates your students.
+If you are looking for science project ideas, it wouldn’t hurt to browse through a few commercial data logger websites sites to see how people use loggers in the real world. (esp: Fondriest Environmental Learning Center ) Then search through the Arduino sensors forum and see if someone has already posted helpful information about the application your students find interesting.
+Though the Cave Pearl Project is focused on environmental monitoring, you shouldn’t overlook the other cool things that people do with Arduinos for more information on integrating sensors (eg: building instruments like the TC1 slinky seismometer) Browsing through the Arduino project hub gives you some sense of the range.
+A good number of artists create interactive pieces by adding motion, sensing, LEDs & sound.
+Wear-able projects are also pretty groovy and you are never too old for some fun & games.
 Others create simple robots with their Arduinos, and there are plenty of body/wheel/motor kits to get you rolling.
 Drones get all the media attention, but I think underwater ROV’s are also interesting.

 Most ” Discovering Arduino ” resources follow a pattern something like this: